alondmnt/joplin-plugin-tag-navigator/README.md

     - Search tags by **today's date**.
 Examples: #today, #today+1 (tomorrow), #today-10 (ten days ago)
 2. It can generate a note with all tagged paragaraphs that match a saved query (dynamically updated).
     - Save a query in a note, and switch note view on: `Tools --> Tag Navigator --> Toggle search results display in note`
-3. It adds a panel for quickly navigating between inline tags that appear in the current note.
+3. It adds a panel for quickly navigating between inline tags that appear in the current note, or in all notes ([video](https://www.youtube.com/watch?v=h-HdX7npbIw)).
 4. It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.
 5. It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin).